You don't need special tech skills to start building your ideas today!

 Decision-maker value: Expands the innovation potential of non-technical staff / students / startup founders.

-Build problem-solving confidence with new technology
+Build problem-solving confidence with AI

 Participant value: Learn a process to apply and reuse on future projects.